 How to Install Standard Carpet Tiles

-Most carpet tiles are sold with straight edges and must be glued to the floor using the peel-and-stick adhesive on the back of the tile or with a manufacturer-recommended adhesive applied to the ground with concrete trowels.
+Most carpet tiles are sold with straight edges and must be glued to the floor using the peel-and-stick adhesive on the back of the tile or with a manufacturer-recommended adhesive applied to the subfloor with concrete trowels.
 FLOR offers an alternative method where tiles are connected to one another with "dot" stickers.
 While you should always review the installation instructions provided by the manufacturer, the basics are as follows:

 - Order your materials.
 Figure out how many tiles you'll need

 by multiplying the length and width of your room and then dividing by the

 surface area of a single carpet tile.
 Always order a box or more of extra tiles

 in each color/pattern so you can replace tiles that get damaged or stained in the future.

 - Ensure your floor is appropriate for carpet tiles.
 You can